scrapy-plugins/scrapy-zyte-api/docs/usage/session.rst

 A-B tests, etc. It can also help in cases where website sessions expire before Zyte API sessions.

-By default, for sessions that are initialized with a location, the outcome of the ``setLocation`` action is checked.
+By default, if a location is defined through :reqmeta:`zyte_api_session_location`, :setting:`ZYTE_API_SESSION_LOCATION` or :meth:`~scrapy_zyte_api.SessionConfig.location`, even if the parameters used for session initialization actually come from :reqmeta:`zyte_api_session_params` or :setting:`ZYTE_API_SESSION_LOCATION`, the outcome of the first ``setLocation`` action used, if any, is checked.
 If the action fails, the session is discarded.
-If the action is not even available for a given website, the spider is closed with ``unsupported_set_location`` as the close reason, so that you can set a proper :ref:`session initialization logic <session-init>` for requests targeting that website.
+If the action is not even available for a given website, the spider is closed with ``unsupported_set_location`` as the close reason; in that case, you should define a proper :ref:`session initialization logic <session-init>` for requests targeting that website.

-For sessions initialized with arbitrary or no parameters, no session check is performed, sessions are assumed to be fine until they expire or are banned.
+For sessions initialized without a configured location, no session check is performed, sessions are assumed to be fine until they expire or are banned.
-That is so even if those arbitrary parameters include a ``setLocation`` action.
+That is so even if session initialization parameters include a ``setLocation`` action.

 To implement your own code to check session responses and determine whether their session should be kept or discarded, use the :setting:`ZYTE_API_SESSION_CHECKER` setting.
 If you need to check session validity for multiple websites, it is better to define a separate :ref:`session config override <session-configs>` for each website, each with its own implementation of :meth:`~scrapy_zyte_api.SessionConfig.check`.

 The :reqmeta:`zyte_api_session_location` and :reqmeta:`zyte_api_session_params`
-request metadata keys, if present in a request that triggers a session initialization request, will be copied into the session initialization request, so that they are available when :setting:`ZYTE_API_SESSION_CHECKER` or :meth:`~scrapy_zyte_api.SessionConfig.check` are called for a session initialization request.
+request metadata keys, if present in a request that :ref:`triggers a session initialization request <pool-size>`, will be copied into the session initialization request, so that they are available when :setting:`ZYTE_API_SESSION_CHECKER` or :meth:`~scrapy_zyte_api.SessionConfig.check` are called for a session initialization request.